pintswap/pintswap-app/README.md

-# PintSwap UI
+# pintswap-app

-Pintswap is a ERC20 swapping protocol brought to you by DripDAO
+Frontend for pintswap, the ERC20 swap protocol, brought to you by dripDAO.

 ## Installation